hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Creates a new NFT.
 A creation fee of 100 ENG is required.
 * requires active key: yes

-* can be called by: Steem account
+* can be called by: Hive account

 * parameters:
   * name (string): name of the token (letters, numbers, whitespace only, max length of 50)